maira-io/gitops-public/README.md

           admin_user_email: sbansal@maira.io
           slack:
             bot_server: "localhost:8000"
-            slack_client_id: ""
+            socket_mode: true
-            slack_oauth_key: ""
+            slack_app_token: ""
-            slack_signing_secret: ""
+            slack_bot_token: ""
             log_level: info
 ```
-NOTE: After installing slack app, you can go to workspace dropdown(top left) -> Settings and Administration -> Manage Apps.
-Use the Client ID, Client Secret and Signing Secret from `Basic Information` page of the slack app.
+NOTE: Use the `Bot User OAuth Token` from OAuth and Permissions page of the app to get the `slack_bot_token`.
+Select Basic Information link from the left sidebar and scroll down to section App-Level Token.
+Click on the Generate Token and Scopes button.
+Enter a Name, select `connections:write` scope, and click Generate and Use this token for `slack_app_token`

 2) Now execute install.sh script, which generates secrets and bootstrap argocd with all helm charts